yashodgayashan/Student-Management-Platform/frontend/README.md

 The frontend uses Context API for state management.<br />
 fetch is used to communicate with the backend which is hosted on port 3000<br />
+The base URLs to access the backedn are available within the constants.js file.<br />

 ## Available Scripts